After a Cone Biopsy

 You may have some bleeding or discharge and mild cramping for a few days after surgery.
 Use sanitary pads, not tampons, for at least the first month.

-You may be given medication to relieve any discomfort
+You may be given medicine to relieve any discomfort

 Do not have sexual intercourse or douche for